 What actually happens?

 Two boats carry eight rowers with one “cox” – the person who steers the boat and encourages the crew.
 If the cox happens to be on the winning team, they get dunked in the Thames at the end of the race!
 The race begins and the two universities furiously row four miles and 374 yards to the finish line, which usually takes between 17 and 20 minutes.
-Before the race, a coin is tossed to see which side of the river the crews will be racing on and both sides have their advantages.
+Before the race, a coin is tossed to see which side of the river the crews will be racing on.
+Both sides have their advantages.

 Where can I watch it?